10 min read

 Training and support

-Before you or any of your team members start building or executing in Coda, we strongly encourage you to take our course(s) in Coda fundamentals.
+Before you or any of your team members start building or executing in Superhuman Docs, we strongly encourage you to take our course(s) in fundamentals.
 We offer a mix of interactive webinars and guided training that you can take at your own pace.

 Promote collaboration

-Success is contagious, and fostering a culture of collaboration and knowledge sharing among your Doc Makers (and editors!) can have a significant impact on achieving success with Coda.
-When Doc Makers have the opportunity to learn from each other, they are more likely to excel in their Coda skillset.
+Success is contagious, and fostering a culture of collaboration and knowledge sharing among your Doc Makers (and Editors!) can have a significant impact on achieving success with Superhuman Docs.
+When Doc Makers have the opportunity to learn from each other, they are more likely to excel in their docs skillset.
 For example, one Doc Maker might share how they improved their doc's structure, resulting in better organization and easier navigation.
 This can inspire others to implement similar improvements in their docs.

 Flexibility

-When setting up Coda, it is important to select which Doc Maker approval process you would like to enact in your workspace.
+When setting up Superhuman Docs, it is important to select which Doc Maker approval process you would like to enact in your workspace.
 This process will dictate how your users will be able to request access to become a Doc Maker.
 You have three options:

 • Instant Approval